 RSR Management Team

-“Bad” Brad Berkwitt retired from the US Navy (September 2006) with his 20 years of Honorable Service to our country, and was honored in a Retirement Ceremony held in the Pentagon.
+“Bad” Brad Berkwitt retired from the US Navy (September 2006) with his 20 years and 28 days of Honorable Service to our country, and was honored in a Retirement Ceremony held in the Pentagon.

 During his childhood, he fought as an amateur boxer for three years (80-83) out of North Miami Beach, Florida.
 He also is the successful Author of the boxing book: Boxing Interviews of a Lifetime.
 Brad’s passion for boxing which he credits his late Father Alvin Berkwitt, started in 1975, and to this day, is just as strong.
 In 2004, Berkwitt started Ringside Report “The Heart of Boxing” to bring a different approach to the sport which many sites were not doing.

-On top of his CEO duties, “Bad” Brad has appeared many times over the last 12 years on News Channel 8 Sports Talk TV Show with Host Glenn Harris, that is viewed in Virginia, West Virginia, Maryland and the District of Columbia.
+On top of his CEO duties, “Bad” Brad appeared as a boxing analyst, from 2000 – 2012, on News Channel 8 Sports Talk TV Show with Host Glenn Harris, that is viewed in Virginia, West Virginia, Maryland and the District of Columbia.

 He also has been a guest on ESPN Radio and various other radio shows throughout the country.

 His nickname “Bad” came from fellow Author and Boxing Ring Announcer, Henry “Dis-com-bob-u-lating” Jones in 2000 and has stuck ever since.
 In Henry’s words, “I gave him that nickname because he always stands up for what he believes in, and the fighters truly respect him for being so positive in all of his interviews.”

 In 2013, “Bad” Brad followed in the footsteps of his late father, Alvin, starting an acting career that has already seen a level of success.
-Brad has worked in film and TV to include, HBO’s VEEP, House of Cards, several show for the ID Network, industrial videos and live dinner theater.
+Brad has worked in film and TV to include, HBO’s VEEP, House of Cards, several shows for the ID Network, industrial videos and live dinner theater.
 Like all actors, he is looking for that career defining role that puts him on the fast track to Hollywood.